Vertex algebras and quantum master equation

-$P_{r_1}^{r_2}$ can be viewed as a homotopy linking two different renormalized differential BV algebras.
-In fact, similar to the definition of renormalized BV operator, \begin{defn} We define $\pa_{P_{r_1}^{r_2}}: \OO(\E)\to \OO(\E)$ as the second-order operator of contracting with the smooth kernel $P_{r_1}^{r_2}\in \Sym^2(\E)$ (see also Conventions). \end{defn}
+Next we explain how to formulate quantum master equations.
+The key obervation is that $P_{r_1}^{r_2}$ can be viewed as a homotopy linking two different renormalized differential BV algebras.
+In fact, analogous to the definition of renormalized BV operator, \begin{defn} We define $\pa_{P_{r_1}^{r_2}}: \OO(\E)\to \OO(\E)$ as the second-order operator of contracting with the smooth kernel $P_{r_1}^{r_2}\in \Sym^2(\E)$ (see also Conventions). \end{defn}

 \begin{lem} The following equation holds formally as operators on $\OO(\E)[[\hbar]]$

 i.e., the following diagram commutes